hurwitzlab/biosys-analytics/lectures/02-unix/unix.md

 $ my-background-prog.sh &
 ```

-Lastly, know that most Unix programs interpret CTRL-D as the end-of-input signal.
+Lastly, most Unix programs interpret CTRL-D as the end-of-input signal.
 You can use this to send the "exit" command to most any interactive program, even your shell.
 Here's a way to enter some text into a file directly from the command line without using a text editor.
 After typing the last line (i.e., type "chickens.&lt;Enter&gt;"), type CTRL-D:

 ```
 $ cat > wheelbarrow